Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What are the exact steps to buy property in Ethiopia right now?

-We have a document entirely dedicated to the whole buying process our pack about properties in Ethiopia.
+We have a document entirely dedicated to the whole buying process in our pack about properties in Ethiopia.

 Is it mandatory to get a lawyer or a notary to buy a property in Ethiopia right now?